 LTL (Less-Than-Truckload) shipping is used when a shipment does not fill an entire truck — your freight shares trailer space with other shippers and you pay only for the portion you use.
 FTL (Full Truckload) dedicates an entire trailer to a single shipper's freight.
 LTL is more cost-effective for smaller shipments (typically 1–6 pallets or under 15,000 lbs); FTL is faster, more secure, and more cost-effective for larger shipments.

-An LTL shipment typically weighs between 150 and 15,000 pounds and occupies 1–6 pallet positions.
-LTL carriers operate hub-and-spoke networks — freight is picked up locally, transported to a regional terminal, sorted, consolidated with other freight, and forwarded to its destination.
+An LTL shipment typically weighs between 150 and 15,000 pounds and occupies 1 to 6 pallet positions.
+LTL carriers operate hub and spoke networks, where freight is picked up locally, transported to a regional terminal, sorted, consolidated with other freight, and forwarded to its destination.

 Full Truckload (FTL) shipping dedicates an entire trailer exclusively to one shipper's freight.
 Whether you fill the truck completely or not, you pay for the full trailer.
 Your freight moves directly from origin to destination without the multiple stops, terminal handling, and consolidation of LTL.
 According to BTS Freight Facts, trucking accounts for over 70% of all U.S. freight by value.